PGDSK/shawpy/README.md

 A personal Linux-based engineering computing workspace and experimentation project — Python, networking, and system tooling, gradually growing alongside a civil and environmental engineering degree.

 This is a learning project, not a product.
 Some of it is solid working code; some is an early sketch.
-The sections below try to be honest about which is which.

 ---